ibm-cloud-docs/containers/cs_tech.md

 ## Service architecture
 {: #architecture}

 In a Kubernetes cluster that runs on {{site.data.keyword.containerlong_notm}}, your containerized apps are hosted on compute hosts that are called worker nodes.
 To be more specific, the apps run in pods and the pods are hosted on worker nodes.
 Worker nodes are managed by the Kubernetes master.
-The communication setup between the Kubernetes master and the worker nodes depends on how you set up your IBM Cloud infrastructure (SoftLayer) network: an account with a public service endpoint, or a VRF-enabled account with public and private service endpoints.
+The communication setup between the Kubernetes master and the worker nodes depends on how you set up your IBM Cloud infrastructure network: an account with a public service endpoint, or a VRF-enabled account with public and private service endpoints.
 {: shortdesc}

 The following image shows the components of your cluster and how they interact in an account when only the [public service endpoint is enabled](/docs/containers?topic=containers-plan_clusters#workeruser-master).